+The name wandering Jew spans a multitude of plant species in the Tradescantia genus.
+There are over 75 different types of herbaceous perennials included in this group of plants; some are destructive weeds, and others are well-loved garden and indoor plants.
 The name denotes the plants' inclination to seek wet, moist regions in which to grow.
 The three-petal flowers are not strikingly splashy, but they do bloom regularly in shades of white, pink, and purple.
 Wandering Jew plants have variegated--purple-striped or solid--heart-shaped leaves and a glossy surface.

 When growing your plant indoors, it’s important to give it sufficient water.
 However, overwatering can lead to root rot and a dying plant.
 Wandering Jews thrive in moist soil, and weekly watering is recommended during the summer, with less frequency in the winter.
 Be sure your plant rests in a well-draining pot to avoid soggy soil.